shrutikar/RelationExtraction/README.md

 # RelationExtraction

-This framework is based on this paper: [https://cs.nyu.edu/~thien/pubs/vector15.pdf](https://cs.nyu.edu/~thien/pubs/vector15.pdf)
+This framework is based on this paper: [Relation Extraction: Perspective from Convolutional Neural Networks](https://cs.nyu.edu/~thien/pubs/vector15.pdf)

 Review of the paper: